syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>BackIconSeparator</td>
-<td>The separator that appears in the annotation edit toolbar positioned after the back button.</td>
+<td>The separator that appears in the annotation edit toolbar is positioned after the back button.</td>
 </tr>
 <tr>
 <td>AnnotationType</td>